 Other tests for transplant suitability

-These include an electrocardiogram (ECG, an electric recording of the heart beat), and an echocardiogram (ECHO, a sound-wave picture of the heart) and a chest X-ray.
-Kidney patients who are diabetic also have a treadmill test (measurement of the ECG while walking fast) or a cardiac Angiogram (a special X-ray picture of the heart) from a well established renal transplant hospital.
+These include an electrocardiogram, an echocardiogram and a chest X-ray.
+Kidney patients who are diabetic also have a treadmill test or a cardiac Angiogram.

 Life after Transplant